 In the performance of its oversight function for the year ended December 31, 2009, the Audit Committee reviewed and discussed the audited consolidated financial statements and the Company's internal controls over financial reporting with management and the independent registered public accounting firm.
-The Audit Committee also discussed with the independent registered public accounting firm.
-The Audit Committee also discussed with the independent registered public Company Accounting Oversight Board (PCAOB) in Rule 3200T.
+The Audit Committee also discussed with the independent registered public accounting firm the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board (PCAOB) in Rule 3200T.
 In addition, the Audit Committee has received and reviewed the written disclosures and the letter required by the applicable requirements of the PCAOB regarding the independent registered public accounting firm's communication with the Audit Committee concerning independence and has discussed with the independent registered public accounting firm its independence.